- frittle

 java -jar Frittle.jar

-Type help to list the available commands you can use.
+to list the available commands you can use.
 To just start playing, enter your move (eg. e2e4).

 First, download and install WinBoard.
 This is a graphical interface that lets you play chess against a number of compatible engines such as Frittle, Crafty, GNUChess, etc. Once you install WinBoard, download Frittle and extract the files in the same directory in which you installed WinBoard.
 Now, create a new shortcut on the desktop and in the 'path' field enter the following: